 It is possible to apply for the spring session until the 15th of March 2020.
-(Updates 09.03.2020: Due to the escalating spread of coronavirus COVID-19 in Italy and all over the world and extensive travel restrictions, the Spring Session 2020 has been posponed.
-A new open call for the second session of the residency will be published at the beginning of April with new dates and modalities.)
+(Updates 09.03.2020: Due to the escalating spread of coronavirus COVID-19 in Italy and all over the world and extensive travel restrictions, the Spring Session 2020 has been postponed.
+A new open call for the second session of the residency will be published very soon with new dates and modalities.)

 HOW MUCH DOES IT COST?

 The application has a processing fee of € 35, which will only serve to cover the administrative expenses of the selection of candidates and the organization of the residency resources.

 The accommodation and the program are entirely free for the entire duration of 3 weeks.
 The costs for food, travel, and transportation are not included.
 Each candidate will be required to cover these costs individually.

 Laimun supports the residents during the whole duration of their stay, for research material, information on the place, or travel arrangements.

 The costs related to personal expenses (daily living expenses and trips) are borne by the candidate.
 We are available to help candidates obtain external funds to cover these costs by offering them the necessary documentation attesting their participation in the residency and the related program.

 The residency is open to candidates from all over the world, so the main communication language will be English.

 Communication with the team can take place in both English and Italian.